grncdr/react-async-input/README.md

 ## Warning!
 Old and unmaintained!

 I haven't been keeping up with React/maintaining anything that uses it, so this library is compatible with React **0.9.x**.
-It apparently **does not work with new versions of React**.
+It **may or may not work with new versions of React**.
 If you use React and this library, send a PR and I will grant you ownership of the package on npm.

 ## Synopsis